 Deliver & Exceed Expectations

-One of the most critical parts of the sales lifecycles occurs during the delivery of your service or product.
+One of the most critical parts of the sales lifecycle occurs during the delivery of your service or product.
 It’s an opportunity to under promise and over deliver, to exceed your customer’s expectations.

 Upselling